Most of us know baking soda as a kitchen all-rounder.

 What other natural substances can whiten your teeth

-Brush your teeth with turmeric
+Brushing teeth with turmeric

-Our organic turmeric extract contains xanthorrhizole.
+Instead, our organic turmeric extract contains xanthorrhizol.

 - antibacterial,